innolitics/rdm/rdm/base/software_plan.md

 {% if system.safety_class == 'C' %}
 Identify any segregation between software items that is essential to risk control, and state how to ensure that the segregation is effective.
 For example, one may segregate software items by running them on different processors{% if system.auditor_notes %} [62304:5.3.5]{% endif %}.
 {% endif %}
-The initial architecture does not need to be complete or final, since code construction often helps guide architectural decisions, however, it is worth spending a significant amount of time on the initial architecture.
+The initial architecture does not need to be complete, since code construction can guide architectural decisions.
+However, it is worth spending a significant amount of time on the initial architecture.
 Once development commences (i.e., the Unit Implementation and Testing activity), update the SDS as the architecture is refined.

 **Output:** SDS